What's in a name?

 Most anyone --and there are millions just in the US-- with a name that does not conform to the "first name, middle initial" standard can offer examples of where this unrealistic standard caused them mind-bogglingly frustrating, if not dangerous and even life-threatening, confusion.

 Carbon copies are dead.
-No one "types" any more.
+Data storage is almost free.
+We don't need to scribble information on little slices of dead trees.
 A newly smaller and increasingly interconnected world means we all deal with a much greater variety of people in our daily lives.

-When is this remnant of 1900 bureaucracy going to change?
+When is this "first name, middle initial" nonsense, a relic of the 18th century, going to change?